iassc badge and pmi badge

 Business Analytics vs Data Science

 Data Science and Business Analytics appear to be similar from a distant view but the disciplines of the two fields are distinctive.
 Where Business Analytics is based on statistics to gain business insights, Data Science is the study of data to gain insights using statistics, algorithms and technology.
-In the discussion of Business Analytics vs Data Science, It is evident that information gained from data science is used in Business analytics to benefit the business.
+In the discussion of Business Analytics vs. Data Science, It is evident that information gained from data science is used in Business analytics to benefit the business.

 In this article we will discuss the key differences between Business Analytics and Data Science while detailing the career scope in both fields with required disciplines.